Everything You Need to Know About Nylon Filament for 3D Printing

-PA (Polyamide) is an engineering plastic, characterised by its great resistance to impact and ability to work continuously at a temperature of up to 120 ºC for an extended period of time.
-Commonly known as Nylon filament, is semi-flexible and its behaviour derives from a semicrystalline structure, which imparts strength and durability, best suited for the most demanding technical applications, within 3D printing.
-A low coefficient of friction allows for a short-term use in contact with moving parts.
+PA (Polyamide) is an engineering plastic, characterized by its great resistance to impact and ability to work continuously at a temperature of up to 120 ºC for an extended period of time.
+Commonly known as Nylon filament, is semi-flexible and its behavior derives from a semicrystalline structure, which imparts strength and durability, best suited for the most demanding technical applications, within 3D printing.
+A low coefficient of friction allows for short-term use in contact with moving parts.

 Which are the applications of Nylon filament?

 The most common applications where Nylon filament is the right material for 3D printing:

 - Structural components exposed to a harsh environment

 - Cams, rollers, snap-fit joints, and sliding components

 - Electronic covers and tool handles

 - Thermal resistance (up to 120ºC)